PaulKinlan/paul.kinlan.me/content/en/2010-12-06-chrome-extension-adding-context-menus.markdown

 <p>Simply asking for permission is not enough, you need to also add some code
 that will tell the browser when to display the context menu and how to display the context menu.
-You, the developer, can define where the context menu appears by specifying &ldquo;contexts&rdquo;, you have a lot of flexibility, for instance you can say the context menu will only be active on text selections, or video and image elements or links.</p>
+You, the developer, can define where the context menu appears by specifying 'contexts', you have a lot of flexibility, for instance you can say the context menu will only be active on text selections, or video and image elements or links.</p>